FCE Speaking

 Candidate A, here are your photographs.
 They show various places where people live.
 I’d like you to compare the photographs and say why people might choose to live there, okay?
 (1 minute)

-I believe that people who choose to live in a busy city do so because they have a more active lifestyle – they commute to work, go to parties, restaurants, exhibitions—all the activities a big city has to offer.
+I believe that people who choose to live in a busy city do so because they lead a more active lifestyle – they commute to work, go to parties, restaurants, exhibitions—all the activities a big city has to offer.
 In contrast, those who reside in a remote place like in picture two, prefer a more relaxed, slower pace of life.

 Candidate B, which place would you prefer to live in, and why? (~20 seconds).